County of Toulouse: Toulouse under the sons of Charlemagne

+Counts of Toulouse gains power over the Carolingians

-In 845, following these events, Charles the Bald signed a treaty recognizing Pippin II as king of Aquitaine in exchange for him relinquishing the northern part of Aquitaine (the county of Poitiers) to Charles the Bald.
-However, the Aquitanians grew very unhappy with their king Pippin II, perhaps for his friendliness towards the Vikings who inflicted terrible damage on the population, and so in 848 they called Charles the Bald to topple Pippin II.
-In 849 Charles the Bald moved south again and was presented the capital of Aquitaine, Toulouse, by Frédelon, the count of Toulouse recently appointed by Pippin II.
+In 849 Charles the Bald moved south again and was presented the capital of Aquitaine, Toulouse, by Fredelo (the count of Toulouse recently appointed by Pippin II).
 Charles the Bald then officially confirmed Frédelon as count of Toulouse.
 Soon the whole of Aquitaine was submitting to Charles the Bald.
 In 852, Pippin II was taken prisoner by the Basques and handed over to his uncle Charles the Bald who put him in a monastery.

-In 852, Count Frédelon of Toulouse died and Charles the Bald appointed Frédelon's brother Raymond (Raimond) as the new count.
+In 852, Count Fredelo of Toulouse died and Charles the Bald appointed Frédelon's brother Raymond as the new count.
 This was a special favor, normally counts were only administrative agents not chosen in the same family.
-However, it would prove to be the start of the dynasty of the counts of Toulouse, who were all descendants of Count Raymond I of Toulouse (Raimond I).
-In 855, following the example of his grandfather Charlemagne, Charles the Bald recreated the kingdom of Aquitaine (without Gothia), and he gave the crown to his son Charles the Child (Charles l'Enfant).
-Meanwhile, Pippin II of Aquitaine had escaped from his monastery in 854, and he was raising an insurrection in Aquitaine.
-It did not prove very popular among Aquitanians though, and he was unsuccessful.
+However, it would prove to be the start of the dynasty of the counts of Toulouse, who were all descendants of Count Raymond I of Toulouse.
+Meanwhile, Pippin II of Aquitaine had escaped from his monastery in 854, and he was raising an insurrection in Aquitaine but failed.
 He then resorted to calling the Vikings for help.
 In 864, at the head of a Viking army, Pippin II of Aquitaine besieged Toulouse where the count of Toulouse resisted fiercely.
 The siege failed, and the Vikings left to plunder other areas of Aquitaine.
 Pippin II, abandoned by all, saw the ruins of his ambitions.
 He was captured and again put in a monastery by his uncle, where he died soon after.